inex/birdseye/README.md

-# Bird's Eye - A Bird API
+# Bird's Eye - A Simple Secure Micro Service for Querying Bird

 A simple **secure** PHP micro service to provide some Bird protocol / routing information via a HTTP API as JSON *(with an optional built-in looking glass implementation)*.